 There is a wide range of orthopedic conditions that affect cats and dogs.
-At Providence South Animal Hospital in Waxhaw, our experienced veterinarians can these conditions with surgery.
+At Providence South Animal Hospital in Waxhaw, our experienced veterinarians can help treat these conditions with surgery.

 What is orthopedic surgery?